 “Kennst du das Land wo die Zitronen blün?”.
-Do you know the land where the lemons grow was the question Mignon asked to Wilhelm Meister in one of the books of the famous Goethe’s trilogy.
-The beginning of this short poem is a true hymn to a land full of beauty and enchanting atmosphere.
+Do you know the land where the lemons grow was the question Mignon asked Wilhelm Meister in one of the books of the famous Goethe trilogy.
+The beginning of this short poem is a true hymn to Sicily.
+This region is a land full of beauty and enchanting atmosphere.
 You can find that atmosphere in the enchanting village of Marzamemi.

-But Sicily is the largest island in the Mediterranean Sea.
-It is an autonomous region of Italy, in Southern Italy along with surrounding ...
-More is not just the lands of lemons, is the land of fish, bottarga, almonds, pistachio nuts, chocolate, granita, figs and prickly pears, Pachino tomatoes, ricotta cheese and exquisite perfumes and flavours that can stuck in the mind and remain forever.
+But Sicily is not just the land of lemons, is the land of fish, bottarga, almonds, pistachio nuts, chocolate, granita, figs and prickly pears, Pachino tomatoes, ricotta cheese, and exquisite perfumes and flavors that can stuck in the mind and remain forever.

-What I suggest you to do is to equally divide your time between art and nature.
-Without forgetting to spend some time to taste the very best of the Sicilian delicacies.
+What I suggest you do is to equally divide your time between art and nature.
+Without forgetting to spend some time tasting the very best of Sicilian delicacies.

 Here what I suggest you to do:

-Have a walk in the centre of Catania and get lost among the baroque palaces.
+Have a walk in the center of Catania and get lost among the baroque palaces.

-In the same area you can find the Vendicari Natural Park that is free and a lot of beaches.
-One of my favourite is the San Lorenzo beach near Marzamemi, where the sand is fine and the sea is blue.
+In the same area, you can find the Vendicari Natural Park which is free, and a lot of beaches.
+One of my favorites is the San Lorenzo beach near Marzamemi, where the sand is fine and the sea is blue.

-In this area you can find a village called Pachino, famous for a particular kind of tomatoes that is grown on the sand near the sea, thus enriched with a particular salty flavour.
-Many shops sell hand made dried pachino tomatoes that you can prepare with olive oil and serve as appetizers.
-It is really common to see bowls of pachino tomatoes with bread or crostini, crunchy bread, for you to taste before buying.
+In this area you can find a village called Pachino, famous for a particular kind of tomatoes that is grown on the sand near the sea, thus enriched with a particular salty flavor.
+Many shops sell handmade dried Pachino tomatoes that you can prepare with olive oil and serve as appetizers.
+It is really common to see bowls of Pachino tomatoes with bread or crostini, crunchy bread, for you to taste before buying.
 Don’t be shy and try this simple but tasteful preparation.

-Try to eat the famous History of manufacturing Pasta manufacturing machines were made since the 1600s across the coast of Sanremo.
-The extrusion press produced l... con la bottarga.
-In this area, bottarga is the tuna egg that gets washed, salted, pressed and dried according to an ancient and long method.
-The results is a piece of egg that is then grated on History of manufacturing Pasta manufacturing machines were made since the 1600s across the coast of Sanremo.
-The extrusion press produced l... enriched with olive oil and pistache pesto.
+Try to eat the famous pasta con la bottarga.
+In this area, bottarga is the tuna egg that gets washed, salted, pressed, and dried according to an ancient and long method.
+The result is a piece of egg that is then grated on pasta enriched with olive oil and pistachio pesto.

-Something you can find in bars, bakeries or little booths is pane cunzato, acconciato or condito in Italian, a loaf of bread filled with oil, enchovies, caciocavallo cheese or tomatoes.
+Something you can find in bars, bakeries, or little booths is pane cunzato, acconciato or condito in Italian, a loaf of bread filled with oil, anchovies, caciocavallo cheese, or tomatoes.
 It is a sort of bruschetta, where the topping is inside.
 Simple and delicious.

-Do not forget to taste granita, a semi-frozen dessert made with ater, sugar and varous ingredients like almonds, toasted almonds, pistaches or, when in season, mulberry.
-You can also try the version enriched with panna, whipped cream.
-It is a nice way to enjoy your morning coffee, to complete a meal or to have an afternoon snack.
+Do not forget to taste granita, a semi-frozen dessert made with water, sugar, and various ingredients like almonds, toasted almonds, pistaches, or, when in season, mulberry.
+You can also try the version enriched with panna, which is whipped cream.
+It is a nice way to enjoy your morning coffee, to complete a meal, or to have an afternoon snack.